Home solar battery calculator showing solar panels and battery storage system

 • Push sales from companies hard.

-My home solar battery calculator is different.
-It is client-side – all calculation in your browser.
+OffGridCalc is different.
+It is client-side – all calculations run in your browser.
 Works offline forever.
 Free forever.
-You data privacy is our concern – no tracking, no one sees your inputs.
+Your data privacy is our priority – no tracking, no one sees your inputs.

 How the OffGridCalc Solar Battery Tool Works

 1. Start Calculating – Big Hero button.
-I fixed it now so it resets and scrolls to calculator after you finish one calculation.
+Resets and scrolls to calculator after you finish one calculation.

 2. Energy Profiling – Choose appliances from list or input total daily kWh.
 Easy picker for common home devices.